 Precious and Semi-Precious Stones

-Just like metals and their alloys, precious stones are also in trademark class 14.
-Some examples include: diamonds, pearls, amber, and other various precious and semi-precious stones.
+Just like metals and their alloys, precious stones are also in Trademark Class 14.
+Some examples include diamonds, pearls, amber, and other various precious and semi-precious stones.

 Horological and Chronometric Instruments

-- Smartwatches (Cl.
-9)
+- Smartwatches (Class 9)

-If your products uses precious metals and their alloys, precious and semi-precious stones, or is a piece of jewelry or an instrument for telling time, it most likely belongs in this class.
+If your products use precious metals and their alloys, precious and semi-precious stones, or is a piece of jewelry or an instrument for telling time, it most likely belongs in this class.